ibm-cloud-docs/FileStorage/mounting-storage-centos.md

 ## Mounting the storage
 {: #mountingStorageCentOS}

-Most of the steps that you need to perform to mount your {{site.data.keyword.filestorage_short}} to a CentOS host are the same as the ones that are described on [Mounting {{site.data.keyword.filestorage_short}} on Linux&reg;](/docs/FileStorage?topic=FileStorage-mountingLinux).
+Most of the steps that you need to take to mount your {{site.data.keyword.filestorage_short}} to a CentOS host are the same as the ones that are described on [Mounting {{site.data.keyword.filestorage_short}} on Linux&reg;](/docs/FileStorage?topic=FileStorage-mountingLinux).
 However, for CentOS, you can specify some additional options by using the `Options=` line in the mount file.
 In the following example, the NFS is set to mount at `/data/www`.

  The NFS mount point information can be obtained from the {{site.data.keyword.filestorage_short}} Details page in the UI or through an API call -`SoftLayer_Network_Storage::getNetworkMountAddress()`.
 {: tip}